In search of smell's meaning

 Much recent work has been devoted to the question of how the binding of odorant molecules to their receptors in the olfactory epithelium leads to the perception of odors.
 In other sensory modalities such as vision, touch or hearing, the primary sensory cortex shows a topographical organization in which stimulus features are systematically mapped on the cortical surface.
-In the piriform cortex, however, no such order has been found; while individual inputs to the cortex are tuned to specific odorants, their projections within the piriform cortex appears topographically random.
+In the olfactory area (known as piriform cortex), however, no such order has been found; while individual inputs to the cortex are tuned to specific odorants, their projections within the piriform cortex are widely dispersed.
 Consistent with this, olfactory stimuli typically activate sparse ensembles of piriform cells, with no obvious spatial pattern.
 Yet somehow the brain must learn to recognize these apparently arbitrary spatial patterns of activity and to endow them with behavioral significance.

 Choi uses the power of rodent molecular genetics to study how this happens.
 Using the optogenetic molecule Channelrhodopsin2, she has been able to activate sparse arbitrarily-chosen populations of neurons within the piriform cortex using direct light stimulation.
 She has shown that animals can learn to recognize and distinguish these artificial ‘smell-like’ cues, which can be flexibly associated with either rewarding or aversive stimuli to drive the appropriate behavioral responses.

 Gloria Choi joined the MIT faculty in 2013 as a McGovern Investigator and an assistant professor in the Department of Brain and Cognitive Sciences, where she holds the Samuel A. Goldblith Career Development Professorship.
-Choi received her Ph.D. from Caltech, where she studied with David Anderson. following which she was a postdoctoral researcher in the laboratory of Richard Axel at Columbia University.
+Choi received her Ph.D. from Caltech, where she studied with David Anderson, following which she conducted post-doctoral research in the laboratory of Richard Axel at Columbia University.
 In 2014 she was named to Cell’s ‘40 under 40’ list.